CIRCL/Circlean/README_setup.md

     Syncing disks.
 ```

-* Mount the image in loop mode.
-Edit /mount_image.sh to contain the proper values
+* Mount the image in loop mode: first, edit /mount_image.sh to use the proper values
 for $OFFSET_BOOT and $OFFSET_ROOTFS, which you can obtain using fdisk and "p" as
 shown above.
-You must also change $IMAGE to the correct string.
+You must also change $IMAGE to the correct path.
 Then run:

 ```
     sudo ./proper_chroot.sh
 ```

 * After mounting the image, the above script will chroot into the mounted image.
-While in a chroot, the / directory is treated like it is the / directory (thus
+While in a chroot, the / directory of the image appears as the system / directory
-the name, change root).
+(thus the name, change root).
 To exit the chroot, run "exit" in the root directory.
 Then, verify the path to the mounted partitions, and resize the filesystem
 to fill the new larger partition using resize2fs: